 General and administrative expenses consist primarily of salaries, bonuses and benefits for our administrative and management personnel, consulting and professional service fees and travel and related costs of our administrative and management personnel.
-In 2013, 2014 and 2015, we recognized share-based compensation expenses in connection with options granted to certain members of our management team.
-In 2014, our general and administrative expenses increased compared to 2013, primarily because of an increase in the general needs of growing our business and an increased number of international offices and warehouses used to explore international development opportunities.
+In 2014, 2015 and 2016, we recognized share-based compensation expenses in connection with options granted to certain members of our management team.
 Our general and administrative expenses decreased in 2015 from 2014, primarily due to our effective expense control measures.
+Our general and administrative expenses decreased in 2016 from 2015, primarily due to effective expense control measures.
 We expect our general and administrative expenses to remain stable in the immediate future.